Laazim Madd Rules in Tajweed: Compulsory Elongation Guide

 Common mistakes include: insufficient duration (not holding for full 6 counts), inconsistent timing (duration varies), poor breath control (running out of breath), forced articulation (over-tensing mouth muscles), inconsistent quality (changing vowel quality during elongation), poor trigger recognition (not recognizing conditions), and rushing through (not maintaining proper duration).
 Fix these by practicing with metronome, developing breath control, learning proper articulation, and mastering trigger recognition.

-Ready to Master Laazim Madd Rules with Expert Guidance?
+Ready to Master Laazim Madd Rules with Experienced Guidance?

 Start Learning Tajweed Today